ToshioCP/Gtk4-tutorial/src/sec13.src.md

 The function `tfe_text_view_saveas` shows a file chooser dialog and prompts the user to choose a file and save the contents.

 - 1-3: Check the type of `tv` because the function is public.
-- 6: GtkWidget `win` is set to the window which is an ancestor ot `tv`.
+- 6: GtkWidget `win` is set to the window which is an ancestor of `tv`.
 - 8: Creates a GtkFileDialog instance.
 GtkFileDialog is available since version 4.10.
 If your Gtk version is older than 4.10, use GtkFileChooserDialog instead.